Yellowen/vanda/docs/source/devel/running.rst

 .. note:: Sometimes, when you run the **server.py** script you may experience an ``Address in already in use``. if this situation happened to you just find the server.py process that is running (by ``ps aux| grep server.py``) and kill it, and report the issue to lxsameer@gnu.org.
+.. cn:Using development mailing list for contact is better that personal.